datawowio/datawow-ruby/README.md

 ---

-#### Prediction classe `Datawow.prediction`
+#### Prediction classes `Datawow.prediction`
 There are 1 API for prediction class

 ```ruby
 Datawow.prediction
 ```

-Those method, it's a shortcut for calling of these class
+Above methods are shortcuts for calling the following classes
 ```ruby
 Datawow::ImageClosedQuestion
 Datawow::PhotoTag